COVID Guidance for Parents

 Start and end of day procedures

-EYFS children are dropped off at their gate at 8.30am and picked up from here at 3pm.
-Siblings of EYFS children can then be picked up from the school hall car park gate.
+EYFS children are dropped off at their gate at 8.45am and picked up from here at 3.30pm.

-Y5 children enter school at 8.45am at the Main entrance.
+Y5 and 6 children enter school at 8.45am at the Main entrance.

-We will only arrange face to face meetings between staff and parents in exceptional circumstances.
+We will only arrange face to face meetings between staff and parents where deemed necessary.
 Phone calls are preferable at this time.
+Face to face meetings will need to be socially distanced.
+If adequate social distancing cannot take place, in a well ventilated room, all participants will be asked to wear a mask.